alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

-store, forward, or access messages by means that are outside of the messenger solution.
+store, forward, or access messages by means that are outside of the E2ESM software.

 For example:
 if a participant
-accesses their E2ESM solution
+accesses their E2ESM software
 via remote desktop software,
 and their RDP session is hijacked by a third party;
 of if they back-up their messages